 One of the best ways to reconnect with your wildness is to tune into your energy.
 What makes you feel drained, depleted, dull, and dry?
 You can be sure that whatever ‘that thing’ is, it’s trying to put a muzzle on your wildness!

 On the other hand, pay attention to what fills you with joy, excitement, fizziness, and passion.
 You can be sure you’ve found something that enriches your soul: something that is truly you.

 Reconnecting with your wildness is very much about learning to connect to your body.
 Your body is like an antenna of truth, and anything untrue will immediately be registered and expressed by your body.

 Mindfulness meditation is a wonderful way of tuning into your body, as well as other practices like somatic experiencing, yoga, and 5 Rhythms dancing.
 Use these modalities to embody your wildness and find yourself.

 When Akiba was on his deathbed, he bemoaned to his rabbi that he felt he was a failure.
 His rabbi moved closer and asked why, and Akiba confessed that he had not lived a life like Moses.
 The poor man began to cry, admitting that he feared God’s judgment.
 At this, his rabbi leaned into his ear and whispered gently, “God will not judge Akiba for not being Moses.
 God will judge Akiba for not being Akiba.”— From the Talmud

 Learning how to find yourself can be a long journey, but it’s worth walking.

-Without finding out who you truly are, you will forever be lost in life, forever making the same mistakes, over and over again, ad nauseam.
+Without finding out who you truly are, you will forever feel lost in life and continuously make the same mistakes, over and over again, ad nauseam.

 To find yourself is to be yourself, and to be yourself is to find yourself.
 There is both an individual and transpersonal element to finding yourself: it is a path necessary for outer and inner growth.